bwstorlab/bwstorlab.github.io/_posts/2016-4-19-How-to-post-article.md

 ---
-title: "Edge Case: Nested and Mixed Lists"
+title: "How to post an article"
 categories:
   - Edge Case
 tags: